farhiongit/message-in-the-bottle/README.md

 When high performance of exchanges is required between threads (more than 100 000 messages per seconds), a buffered bottle is a good choice (reminder: in other cases, an unbuffered bottle is far enough.)

 In the following example, this enhances performance by a factor of about 40, because it cuts off the concurrency overhead.
-On my computer (AMD A6 4 cores), it takes about 20 seconds to exchange 25 millions messages between synchronized threads.
+On my computer (AMD A6 4 cores), it takes about 20 seconds to exchange 25 millions messages between synchronised threads.

 ```c
 #include "bottle_impl.h"